 - 12. The Superintendent or designee shall fully implement the Board policies, including without limitation, the following: - a.
 2:260, Uniform Grievance Procedure.
 A student may use this policy to complain about bullying. - b.
 2:265, Title IX Sexual Harassment Grievance Procedure.
 Any person may use this policy to complain about sexual harassment in violation of Title IX of the Education Amendments of 1972. - c.
 6:60, Curriculum Content.
 Bullying prevention and character instruction is provided in all grades in accordance with State law. - d.
 6:65, Student Social and Emotional Development.
 Student social and emotional development is incorporated into the District's educational program as required by State law. - e.
 6:235, Access to Electronic Networks.
 This policy states that the use of the District's electronic networks is limited to: (1) support of education and/or research, or (2) a legitimate business use. - f.
 7:20, Harassment of Students Prohibited.
 This policy prohibits any person from harassing, intimidating, or bullying a student based on an identified actual or perceived characteristic (the list of characteristics in 7:20 is the same as the list in this policy). - g.
 7:185, Teen Dating Violence Prohibited.
 This policy prohibits teen dating violence on school property, at school sponsored activities, and in vehicles used for school-provided transportation. - h.
 7:190, Student Behavior.
 This policy prohibits, and provides consequences for, hazing, bullying, or other aggressive behaviors, or urging other students to engage in such conduct. - i.
-7:310, Restrictions on Publications; Elementary Schools, and 7:315, Restrictions on Publications; High Schools.
-These policies prohibit students from and provide consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.
+7:310, Restrictions on Publications; Elementary Schools.
+This policy prohibits students from and provides consequences for: (1) accessing and/or distributing at school any written, printed, or electronic material, including material from the Internet, that will cause substantial disruption of the proper and orderly operation and discipline of the school or school activities, and (2) creating and/or distributing written, printed, or electronic material, including photographic material and blogs, that causes substantial disruption to school operations or interferes with the rights of other students or staff members.

-LEGAL REF.:

-105 ILCS 5/10-20.14, 5/10-22.6(b-20), 5/24-24, and 5/27-23.7.
+LEGAL REF.: 105 ILCS 5/10-20.14, 5/10-22.6(b-20), 5/24-24, and 5/27-23.7.

 405 ILCS 49/, Children's Mental Health Act.
 775 ILCS 5/1-103, Ill.
 Human Rights Act.
 23 Ill.Admin.Code §§1.240, 1.280, and 1.295.

-CROSS REF.: 2:240 (Board Policy Development), 2:260 (Uniform Grievance Procedure), 2:265 (Title IX Sexual Harassment Grievance Procedure), 4:170 (Safety), 5:230 (Maintaining Student Discipline), 6:60 (Curriculum Content), 6:65 (Student Social and Emotional Development), 6:235 (Access to Electronic Networks), 7:20 (Harassment of Students Prohibited), 7:185 (Teen Dating Violence Prohibited), 7:190 (Student Behavior), 7:220 (Bus Conduct), 7:230 (Misconduct by Students with Disabilities), 7:240 (Conduct Code for Participants in Extracurricular Activities), 7:285 (Anaphylaxis Prevention, Response, and Management Program), 7:310 (Restrictions on Publications; Elementary Schools), 7:315 (Restrictions on Publications; High Schools)
+CROSS REF.: 2:240 (Board Policy Development), 2:260 (Uniform Grievance Procedure), 2:265 (Title

+IX Sexual Harassment Grievance Procedure), 4:170 (Safety), 5:230 (Maintaining Student for Participants in Extracurricular Activities), 7:285 (Food Allergy Management

+Discipline), 6:60 (Curriculum Content), 6:65 (Student Social and Emotional

+Development), 6:235 (Access to Electronic Networks), 7:20 (Harassment of Students Prohibited), 7:185 (Teen Dating Violence Prohibited), 7:190 (Student Behavior), 7:220 (Bus Conduct), 7:230 (Misconduct by Students with Disabilities), 7:240 (Conduct Code

+Program), 7:310 (Restrictions on Publications; Elementary Schools)